UsabilityEngineering/RealDealz/phaseI/README.md

 - **Competitive Analysis:** Our team conducted an analysis of our primary competitors, namely Isthereanydeal.com, CheapShark, slickdeals.net, Humble Bundle, gg.deals, and Fanatical.
 The purpose of the analysis was to identify their major strengths and weaknesses, with the aim of leveraging this information to differentiate and enhance our own product.

-- **Heuristic Evaluation:** Our team performed a heuristic evaluation on our primary competitors to better understand the average user experience and usability of their sites to later leverage into our site.
+- **Heuristic Evaluation:** Our team performed a heuristic evaluation on our strongest competitor to better understand the average user experience and usability of their site to later leverage into our site.

 - **Personas and Scenarios:** Our team created personas and scenarios so we could focus on the specific needs and goals of our target demographic.